P.S. Alysa and I make a few minor appearances 😉

 The United States conducted elections during the Civil War, in the midst of World War II, and while the Spanish Flu pandemic was ravaging the country in 1918.
 Read why it is important to have on time elections in August and November, from two of the folks that help conduct elections in our State, including our own County Clerk, Fred Miller.

 The Macomb County Health Department has now released specific numbers on confirmed cases of COVID-19 by zip code in Macomb County.
 Below is a map of the county by zip code, with confirmed COVID-19 cases by zip code, as of April 1, 2020.

 The Governor announced the Stay Home, Stay Safe, Save Lives program to protect the public health amidst the COVID-19 (commonly referred to as coronavirus) pandemic.
 Please review the Governor's webpage regarding this program, and do your best to keep your neighbors safe.

-There are now at least 95 confirmed cases of COVID-19 in Eastpointe.
+There have now been at least 1,228 confirmed cases of COVID-19 in Eastpointe since March.
 Everyone please Stay Home, Stay Safe, and Save Lives.
 Please treat this very seriously.
-At the City, we are continuously analyzing the situation with coronavirus / COVID-19.
+At the City, we are continuously analyzing the situation regarding COVID-19.

 All large events have been canceled (or postponed) in the City.
 City workers are being careful, and we are taking the necessary precautions to stay healthy.